Chair of the Senate

 (4) The minutes shall be kept by a designated minute keeper.
 University employees who are not members of the Senate may, by resolution, be entrusted with the task of keeping the minutes.

 (5) The Senate shall elect at least one vice-chairperson from among its members.
 A maximum of two vice-chairpersons may be elected.
-The election shall take place no later than during the second session.
+The election shall take place no later than during the second session following the constitutive session.
 If two vice-chairpersons are elected, the order in which they are to deputise for the chairperson in the event of her/his being prevented from attending shall be determined at the time of the election.

 § 3.
 Rights and duties of the members